 - The word “logistics” comes from a 19th-century French word, “logistique.”
 This French word was originally exclusively associated with the transportation of soldiers and military supplies until it was later adopted for civilian applications.

-- The logistics industry is big business.
-In the U.S., over 9 million people directly depend on the logistics industry as their main or major source of income.
+- The logistics industry is a big business.
+In the U.S., over 9 million people directly depend on the logistics industry as their main source of income.

-- American businesses spend big dollars every year to ship their products.
-Companies spend approximately $1.5 trillion on logistical expenses, which is equal to almost 8 percent of the entire U.S. GDP.
+- American businesses spend big money every year to ship their products.
+Companies spend approximately $1.5 trillion on logistical expenses, which is equal to almost eight percent of the entire U.S. GDP.